-Working for yourself has a lot of benefits.
+Working for yourself is a dream for many.
 It’s liberating to be able to set your own hours and make decisions for yourself.
-You’re in control of your work instead of just serving as a cog in someone else’s system.
+You’re in control of your work as opposed to serving as a cog in someone else’s system.

 On the other hand, however, there are many critical administrative things an employer does for you.
 Once you’re working for yourself, you have to take care of all of that independently.

 Whereas employers typically withhold a portion of employees’ income for tax purposes, self-employed individuals have to pay these taxes directly.
-If you’re working for yourself, you must make estimated quarterly payments throughout the year for both your income tax and your self-employment tax.
+If you’re working for yourself, you must make estimated quarterly payments throughout the year.
+This accounts for both your income tax and your self-employment tax.

 What is Self-Employment Tax?